-Knee osteoarthritis risk factors include obesity, age over 45 years old, and prior knee injury.
-Although these traits increase the chance of developing knee arthritis, they are not causative.
+Although not causative, knee osteoarthritis risk factors include obesity, age over 45 years old, and prior knee injury.

-An accurate diagnosis of knee osteoarthritis involves a comprehensive approach by a physician that includes an interview and physical exam as well as degeneration verified by diagnostic imaging.
+An accurate diagnosis of knee osteoarthritis includes a physician interview and physical exam as well as verifying the degeneration by diagnostic imaging.

 Many known factors contribute to the development of osteoarthritis.
-Learn how factors such as age, genetics, and even past surgeries may increase the risk of developing arthritic joint pain.
+Age, genetics, and even past surgeries may increase the risk of developing arthritic joint pain.

 Osteoarthritis can cause a wide array of symptoms, ranging from stiff and aching joints to bone spurs and a loss of range of motion.

-There are many osteoarthritis treatments available today.
-Certain arthritis treatments, such as physical therapy, are considered standard, while others are less common and possibly controversial.
+There are many osteoarthritis treatments available today, with some such as physical therapy considered standard, some less common and possibly controversial ones.

 advertisement